Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

-The _ContractAgreementFinalizationMessage_ is sent by a provider to indicate a contract agreement has been finalized and the associated asset is accessible.
+The _ContractAgreementEventMessage_ is sent by a provider.
+When the `eventType` property is set to `finalize`, a contract agreement has been finalized and the associated asset is accessible.
+The state machine is transitioned to the PROVIDER_FINALIZED state.
+Other event types may be defined in the future.

+It is an error for a consumer to send a contract agreement event to the provider.

+Note that contract events are not intended for propagation of agreement state after a contract negotiation has entered a terminal state.
+It is considered an error for a provider to send a contract agreement event after the negotiation state machine has entered the PROVIDER_FINALIZED state.

 ### 8. ContractNegotiationCancellationMessage